Phoenix BIOS help and simulation

 The Resource Configuration enables a user to reserve or make available any memory or IRQ resources.

 The security section enables the user to set BIOS passwords on the computer.
 In this case, the user can set a user password, which causes a password prompt each time the computer boots or set a setup password that will prompt for a password each time someone enters the BIOS setup.
-If a user sets a BIOS password and forgets that password, he or she must clear the CMOS or jump the BIOS jumper on the motherboard.
-Additional information about doing this can be found on document CH000235.
+If a user sets a BIOS password and forgets that password, he or she must clear the CMOS or BIOS password.

 The next section, or Power menu, enables a user to enable and disable the power management options on the computer.
 Because this section really has no more than disabling and enabling power management and the hardware with power management features, this illustration is not shown.

-The next and final section in this example of the Phoenix BIOS is the Boot menu; this section enables a user to setup how the computer and its peripherals should load during the boot process.
-As seen below, users can define the boot sequence of bootable devices.
+The next and final section in this example of the Phoenix BIOS is the Boot menu.
+This section enables a user to configure how the computer and its peripherals should load during the boot process.
+As seen below, users can define the boot sequence of the bootable devices.
 This section is important for when the user wishes to boot from a floppy diskette or CD-ROM.
-In addition to the available options in this menu, there are three sub-menus that enable a user to select from a listing of available hard drives or other removable devices.
+There are three sub-menus that enable a user to select from a listing of available hard drives or other removable devices.